openjfx/samples/README.md

 Description
 ---

-This repository contains a collection of JavaFX 11 samples that can be run with different options and build tools.
+This repository contains a collection of HelloFX samples.
+Each one is a very simple HelloWorld sample created with JavaFX 11 that can be run with different options and build tools.

 The related documentation for each sample can be found [here](https://openjfx.io/openjfx-docs/).